3A Hair: How to Find Your Curl Pattern and the Best Products for Your Hair Type

 Styling Your Hair for a Curly Look

-There’s nothing like freshly styled curls without the unintentional frizz and tangles.
+There’s nothing like freshly styled curls without unintentional frizz and tangles.
 When it comes to styling your curls, there are a few techniques that you can incorporate into your routine to achieve your best curls ever.
 One of our favorites is the plopping technique.
 Another technique is to use the diffuser attachment on your blowdryer to dry your hair while minimizing frizz.

 If you’re styling freshly washed hair, opt for using a detangling leave-in conditioner like Suave Cream Detangler Spray.
 Spray the product onto your hair while it’s wet and detangle from ends to root using your fingers, a detangling brush, or a wide-tooth comb to gently detangle your curls.